-- English is the official language of the country of citizenship. - 2.
-A bachelor's or master's degree is conferred on an official transcript from a United States accredited four-year college or university.

-- 3. A student can show evidence to satisfy all requirements for freshman composition with a grade of "C" or better at a regionally accredited college or university in the United States of America. - b.
-All first-time students and transfer students will be required to take an English placement examination and/or a writing sample for the purpose of determining the level of English courses in which the student will be placed. - 4.
+- a.
+English is the official language of the country of citizenship. - A bachelor's or master's degree is conferred on an official transcript from a United States accredited four-year college or university. - c.
+A student can show evidence to satisfy all requirements for freshman composition with a grade of "C" or better at a regionally accredited college or university in the United States of America. - 4.
 Evidence of financial resources adequate for one year of enrollment (statement from a United States bank).
 An amount equal to the first semester tuition must be deposited with a local bank after acceptance by Walters State and prior to issuance of the I-20 Form.
 All international students will pay out-of-state tuition with the exception of those holding the Permanent Resident Visa, which will be reviewed at the time of admission to determine in-state/out-of-state classification.